-- Retrieve all game it is sent out for (land & water) and bring it back to within reasonable reach of the handler no matter how efficiently it does it. (game recovery is a KEY NAVHDA principle)
+- Retrieve all game it is sent out for or breaks for on its own (land & water) and bring it back to within reasonable reach of the handler no matter how efficiently it does it. (game recovery is a KEY NAVHDA principle)

 - Do a several minute water search within reasonable shotgun range.
 A retrieve is not required unless the dog locates the dead duck.